CarterFaceySmith/nodeStockInformationServer/README.md

 ```

 Run Tests with Nodemon:
 If you are using nodemon for development, you can still run tests with mocha.
-To do so, use the following command, which will watch for changes and rerun the tests:
+To do so, use the following command, which will watch for changes and rerun the tests when they are made:

 ```bash
 npm run test:watch